RobusGauli/cvector.h/README.md

 # cvector(1)

-  Generic vector implementation with iterator helper in C.
+  Generic vector implementation with iterator helper in C. Also included <b>copy free</b> implemenation of vector.

+***
+`zero.h` is copy free vector implementation i.e there is no copy when size exceeds capacity.
+***

 ## Installation

-  It has a single file called `cvector.h`.
+  It has a two header files file called `cvector.h` and `zero.h`.
 You can simply copy/paste in your source directory to get started.
 You can also install via clib (package manager for C).

   With [clib](https://github.com/clibs/clib):
   ```sh